 4.3 Users must not attempt to remove materials from any Library which are not available for loan except as permitted by Information Services staff.
 Certain materials will be subject to restricted loan availability.

 4.4 Users must return library loans by the date specified or upon demand.
-Any item with a loan period of more than 2 weeks may have the loan period reduced, should that item be reserved by another user.
 It is the responsibility of users to ensure that they are in a position to respond promptly to recall notices.
 The Library will normally send notices, including recall notices for items on loan to the user’s University email address, unless a user can only receive or has requested to receive Library notices by post.
 External library users, such as Associate users, should inform the Library of any change of address for receipt of Library notices.